why Manulife Financial Corporation [MFC] is a Good Choice for Investors After New Price Target of $19.34

 Sponsored

-Manulife Financial Corporation has filed its 2022 audited annual financial statements for the year ended December 31, 2022 and related MD&A with securities regulators, including with the Canadian Securities Administrators and with the U.S. Securities and Exchange Commission on Form 40-F. This information is available on the Company’s website at manulife.com/en/investors/results-and-reports.
-Shareholders may also request a hard copy of this information free of charge through the Company’s website.
+Manulife Financial Corporation (“Manulife”) today announced the applicable dividend rates for its Non-cumulative Rate Reset Class 1 Shares Series 11 (the “Series 11 Preferred Shares”) (TSX: MFC.PR.J) and Non-cumulative Floating Rate Class 1 Shares Series 12 (the “Series 12 Preferred Shares”).

-It opened the trading session at $19.50, the shares rose to $20.40 and dropped to $19.35, the range by which the price of stock traded the whole day.
-The daily chart for MFC points out that the company has recorded 7.12% gains over the past six months.
-However, it is still -35.12% lower than its most recent low trading price.
+Manulife Financial Corporation represents 1.88 billion in outstanding shares, while the company has a total market value of $37.16 billion with the latest information.
+MFC stock price has been found in the range of $19.66 to $19.93.

-If we look at the average trading volume of 3.15M shares, MFC reached to a volume of 3719029 in the most recent trading day, which is why market watchdogs consider the stock to be active.
+If compared to the average trading volume of 2.99M shares, MFC reached a trading volume of 4733916 in the most recent trading day, which is why market watchdogs consider the stock to be active.

 Here is what top equities market gurus are saying about Manulife Financial Corporation [MFC]: